 Staff does not expect that the methodology for the estimation of direct emissions for fuel pathways to significantly change in the near future.
 Should the CA-GREET model be modified to the extent that significant changes are introduced, or a better model is developed, staff will take these changes into consideration and recommend revisions to the fuel pathway CI values in the Lookup Tables as warranted.
 Should staff propose, and the Board approve, modifications to CI values in the Lookup Tables due to advances in lifecycle analysis, and those modifications impact the LCFS compliance schedule, the revised CI values would presumably take effect at the beginning of a new compliance period (i.e., January 1st) for ease of implementation.

-For important crop-based biofuels, indirect effects are calculated using the Global Trade Analysis Project (GTAP) developed by researchers at Purdue University.
+For important crop-based biofuels, indirect effects are calculated using the Global Trade Analysis Project (GTAP) computable general equilibrium economic model developed by researchers at Purdue University.
 Due to the level of interest and complexity of this analysis and its associated calculations, ARB staff formed an Expert Workgroup (EWG) to discuss high-level issues and then develop key strategies to address these issues.
 These included: elasticity values; co-product credits; land cover types; uncertainty in land use change estimates; indirect effects of fuels other than biofuels; carbon emission factors; time accounting; and comparative and alternative modeling approaches.
 In addition to the EWG, there were several independent reviewers who provided input on the details related to these calculations.
 Staff has been moving forward using a combination of EWG recommendations, independent reviewer recommendations, and staff recommendations.
 In addition to continuing review of peer-reviewed literature related to this emerging science and managing a contract with Purdue University, staff will work with key stakeholders in developing additional indirect effects values.

 ARB understands that it must balance improvements in lifecycle assessment modeling with the need for some degree of market certainty.
 We believe that the requirement for periodic program reviews, the deliberate and measured response of ARB to new studies and model updates, the full public process used by ARB for changing LUC carbon intensity values and compliance schedule targets, and the Method 2 certification process should provide both a strong signal of market certainty while providing flexibility for individual fuel producers.
 That is, Method 2 applicants with complete and fully documented submittals will be able to expeditiously receive a direct carbon intensity value that is representative of their fuel pathway, while the process for evaluating the indirect effects due to land-use change and reflecting those effects in the LCFS standards undergoes the thoughtful, deliberate, open, and scientifically-robust process that is required for such a key element of the program.